DoTheEvo/XCPng-basics/README.md

 #### Smart mode

 Gives ability to more broadly target VMs for backup jobs.<br>
-Instead of just selecting manually.. it can be that all running VMs on all hosts get rolling snapshots.
+Instead of just selecting VMs manually.. it can be that all running VMs on all hosts get rolling snapshots.
 Or the ones tagged as `production` will have nightly full backup,...

 #### Veeam Support